Practices at: London Bridge and Online

-Jill currently runs a private practice in Primrose Hill London providing individual Cognitive Behaviour Therapy and Rational Emotive Behaviour Therapy for individuals and couples.
-She also provides DBT informed therapy for clients with a BPD diagnosis who are unable to access the full DBT programme.
-In addition to this Jill works for the Ambulance Service, providing Cognitive Behaviour Therapy for paramedics experiencing PTSD.
+Jill currently runs a private practice in Primrose Hill and Angel providing individual Dialectical Behaviour Therapy for clients living with the diagnosis of BPD, and Cognitive Behaviour Therapy and Rational Emotive Behaviour Therapy for individuals and couples.
+She is also one of the Mind-Reframed team members involved in facilitating DBT skills classes.
+In addition to this Jill works for the Ambulance Service, providing Cognitive Behaviour Therapy for paramedics experiencing Post-Traumatic Stress Disorder.

 Insurance: Aviva, AXA PPP, Vitality, CIGNA, Simply Health, Exeter Friendly and other smaller insurance companies.

 Location: Primrose Hill (NW1 8XY) and Angel (EC1R 4RE)

 Modality: Integrative, DBT, RO-DBT, Existential, Couple Therapy